Vladimir Antonov (businessman): Arrest

 On 23 November 2011, it was announced that a Europe-wide arrest warrant had been issued for Antonov.
 Lithuanian prosecutors want to question him as part of an investigation into alleged asset stripping at Snoras Bank.
 On 24 November, Antonov was arrested in London where he denied any wrongdoing.
 Two days later, on 25 November 2011, Antonov appeared in Westminster Magistrates' Court.
 As a result of being arrested, his properties have been seized.
 Antonov wrote on his Facebook Page, claiming he is a victim of politics Antonov's extradition to face Lithuanian prosecutors was delayed until January.

 In July 2012, Antonov is expected to face full extradition hearing in January.
 In October 2012, Antonov extradition hearing is to go ahead next year despite difficulties with expert witnesses and the court hearing will be on 21 January 2013.
 However, on 21 January 2013, Antonov full extradition hearing was delayed until July.

 In September 2013, the hearing at Westminster Magistrates' Court was told by John Hardy QC, prosecuting, that Antonov, along with Raimondas Baranauskas, "submitted false documents to the Lithuanian central bank to conceal their activity across 33 transfers between 2008 and 2011".
 After a years of hearing, the court announced that Antonov will be extradited to Lithuania, on a condition that "they would receive a fair trial in Lithuania".

 In January 2014, Judge John Zani of London's Westminster Magistrates Court ruled in favour of extraditing Antonov and Baranauskas on the request of the Lithuanian Prosecutor General's Office.
 The two men filed an immediate appeal and in August 2014, it was reported that Antonov's appeal against deportation to Lithuania would be heard on 1 December 2014.

 In May 2015, Antonov lost his appeal for extradition.
 In July 2015, he was reported as having fled the UK.
 In September 2015, it was reported he was living in Moscow.

-In March 2019 Vyborg court of Saint-Petersburg sentenced Vladimir Antonov to 2,5 years of standard regime penal colony for fraud in the amount of 150 million roubles of bank Sovetsky and to a monetary fine.
-In August 2021, Vladimir Antonov, as ex-co-owner of Latvijas Krajbanka, was found guilty of grand embezzlement by Vidzeme regional court and was sentenced to six years in prison, to deprivation of property as well as to recovery of 27 million euros in profit of state of Latvia.
+In March 2019 Vyborgsky District Court of Saint Petersburg sentenced Vladimir Antonov to 2,5 years of standard regime penal colony for fraud in the amount of 150 million roubles of bank Sovetsky and to a monetary fine.
+In August 2021, Vladimir Antonov, as ex-co-owner of Latvijas Krājbanka, was found guilty of grand embezzlement by Vidzeme Regional Court and was sentenced to six years in prison, to deprivation of property as well as to recovery of 27 million euros in profit of state of Latvia.
 This decision could be appealed in the Regional court of Riga.